How to Host Your Murder Mystery

 Contains:

-ACTION: Print or email to guests 1-2 weeks before the party.
-This gets them excited and gives them time to prepare costumes.
+ACTION: Print or email to guests 1-2 weeks before the party along with their individual character profile.
+This gets them excited and gives them time to prepare.

 Organized by timing: